Integrating Jenkins with Source Control (Git)

 Enable Automatic Builds with SCM Polling

 Running builds manually is useful for testing, but the real power of CI is automation.
-In this step, you will configure Jenkins to automatically start a build whenever a change is detected in the Git repository.
+In this step, you will configure Jenkins to poll the Git repository for changes.

 1. Navigate back to the configuration page for git-integration-project (Project Page > Configure).